shimmeringbee/shimmeringbee.io/content/docs/introduction.md

 ### zigbee

-The `zigbee` library provides standard interfaces and structures for apiarist to communicate to Zigbee devices.
+The `zigbee` library provides standard interfaces and structures for controller to communicate to Zigbee devices.
 Providing another library uses the same interfaces, supporting Zigbee devices other than the CC253X should be trivial.

 ### zcl